CHRIST, THE HUMBLE

 Why did the “Christian” who drove you to this impression give him/herself the right to ignore their calling, all for the sake of some personal gratification?

 It violates EVERYTHING that Christ called us to do.

-In Mathew 28:19-20, He commands, “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
+Mathew 28:19-20: “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.”
 (NLT)

 To those doubtful nonbelievers, I can assure you.
 You are not alone.
 The same Christian who look down your nose at you have also spent a good deal of time looking down their nose at their fellow Christian of a more liberal nature, including myself.

 - How dare I wear jeans to church.

 - How dare I work on a Sunday.

 - How dare I enjoy, let alone watch, this or that film.